0xDBFB7/ionprinter/documents/log/construction.md

 No, liquid-ring pumps are not likely to be effective for this purpose; the base vacuum is not sufficient for diffusion pump startup.

+#### More laplace

+Got mesh refinement and multigrid working, both are very effective.
+Convergence is still a bit slow on the ol' laplace.

+Tried 9-point, SOR 1.2 to 1.7,